05nelsonm/dojo_interaction_script/README.md

 ### Setup Instructions

+1) Open a terminal up
+	`ctrl+alt+t`

-1) Clone or download/extract this project to a directory of your liking
+2) Navigate to a directory of where you want this script to live

-2) Open a terminal and navigate to that directory
+	`if [ -d ~/scripts ]; then cd ~/scripts; else mkdir ~/scripts; cd ~/scripts; fi`

+3) Clone this repo
+	`git clone https://github.com/05nelsonm/dojo_interaction_script.git && cd dojo_interaction_script`

-3) Open the script up in an editor by executing in terminal:  `nano control_dojo.sh`
+4) Open the script up in an editor by executing in terminal
+	`nano control_dojo.sh`

-4) Follow the instructions at the top of the script
+5) Follow the instructions at the top of the script, entering the necessary information

-4) Make the script executable by executing in terminal: `chmod +x control_dojo.sh`
+6) Make the script executable by executing in terminal
+	`chmod +x control_dojo.sh`

-5) Run the script by executing in terminal: `./control_dojo.sh`
+7) Run the script by executing in terminal
+	`./control_dojo.sh`

 ### Add Application Launcher Icon

 1) Navigate to the directory where you cloned or downloaded/extracted this project to

-2) Open the `.desktop` file up in an editor by executing in terminal: `nano samourai-dojo.desktop`
+2) Open the `.desktop` file up in an editor by executing in terminal
+	`nano samourai-dojo.desktop`

 3) Update the ***two*** `***starred***` fields with the correct information
 	***Note:*** must use full paths, such as `/home/matthew/dojo_dir/`

-4) Move the `.desktop` file into your applications directory: `sudo mv samourai-dojo.desktop /usr/share/applications/`
+4) Move the `.desktop` file into your applications directory
+	`sudo mv samourai-dojo.desktop /usr/share/applications/`

 ### Using the script remotely via ssh